DataBrewery/cubes/doc/api/model.rst

 Model
 -----

-.. autoclass:: cubes.model.Model
+.. autoclass:: cubes.Model

 Cube
 ----

-.. autoclass:: cubes.model.Cube
+.. autoclass:: cubes.Cube

 Dimension, Hierarchy, Level
 ---------------------------

-.. autoclass:: cubes.model.Dimension
+.. autoclass:: cubes.Dimension

-.. autoclass:: cubes.model.Hierarchy
+.. autoclass:: cubes.Hierarchy

-.. autoclass:: cubes.model.Level
+.. autoclass:: cubes.Level

-.. autoclass:: cubes.model.Attribute
+.. autoclass:: cubes.Attribute

 Helper function to coalesce list of attributes, which can be provided as strings or as Attribute objects: